 5.37.
 Where relevant, the papers to be used at the trial should be cross-referenced to relevant documents contained within the hearing bundle.

 (a) the hearing bundle shall be in electronic form and shall be prepared by the claimant based upon the index agreed with the other parties using the bundle made available on the ADGM eCourts Platform; and

-(b) the documents in the hearing bundle shall be allocated into the following electronic folders: (i) pleadings (including application notices); (ii) orders; (iii) witness statements (including exhibits); (iv) relevant documents; (v) skeleton arguments and authorities.
+(b) the documents in the hearing bundle shall be allocated into the following electronic folders: (i) pleadings (including application notices); (ii) orders; (iii) witness statements of fact (including exhibits); (iv) other relevant documents; (v) skeleton arguments and authorities.